 Reimbursement for Petty Cash Purchases

 A. Purchases for a small dollar amount or for emergencies may be authorized without the formalities of submitting a requisition and issuing a purchase order from the University.
 In these cases, a University employee may be authorized to purchase goods directly from a vendor and be reimbursed.

-Reimbursement for petty cash purchases will be made through the University Procurement System-PAW Place.C.
+B. Reimbursement for petty cash purchases will be made through the University Procurement System-PAW Place.C.
 The following conditions apply to all petty cash transactions.

-1. A WSU Petty Cash Reimbursement Voucher must be submitted along with one of the following as proof of purchase:
+1. The Petty Cash Form in PAW Place will be submitted along with one of the following as proof of purchase.

 a.
 An itemized receipt from the vendor

 b.
 An itemized cash register tape showing vendor's name, date and amount

 c.
 An itemized invoice marked "paid" from the vendor